-(i) Describe how you will identify, prioritize, and enroll households for program participation, and further describe your plan for recruiting and enrolling project participants and how you will monitor enrollment and recruitment status and implement measures identified to sustain enrollment and recruitment.
+(i) Describe how you will identify, prioritize, enroll and retain project participants, monitor enrollment and recruitment status, and implement measures identified to sustain enrollment and recruitment.
 Discuss possible recruitment problems and describe measures you will take to sustain recruitment and enrollment, and incentives you may provide to retain participants throughout the period of performance of the cooperative agreement.
+You are strongly encouraged to design projects to focus recruitment on children and others with poorly controlled asthma, as they are expected to benefit the most from the interventions.

 (ii) Applicants must follow the instructions regarding affirmatively furthering fair housing below.
-In addition, your narrative for this rating sub-factor must describe how your proposed activities further at least one of the following objectives: (1) help overcome any impediments to fair housing choice related to the assisted program or activity itself; (2) promote racially, ethnically, and socioeconomically diverse communities; or (3) promote housing-related opportunities that overcome the effects of past discrimination because of race, color, national origin, religion, sex, disability, and family status.
+In addition, your narrative for this rating subfactor must describe how your proposed activities further at least one of the following objectives: (1) help overcome any impediments to fair housing choice related to the assisted program or activity itself; (2) promote racially, ethnically, and socioeconomically diverse communities; or (3) promote housing-related opportunities that overcome the effects of past discrimination because of race, color, national origin, religion, sex, disability, or family status.
 Describe your proposed methods to reach highrisk groups and communities, as well as vulnerable populations.
 An applicant must address:

-• Affirmatively furthering fair housing by marketing the program to those least likely to apply based on race, color, sex, family status, national origin, religion, or disability and selecting units in a manner that effectively furthers fair housing;

-• Providing materials in alternative formats or providing other means of communication for persons with disabilities; and

-• Providing materials in languages other than English for individuals with limited English proficiency and their families.
+- Affirmatively furthering fair housing by marketing the program to those least likely to apply based on race, color, sex, family status, national origin, religion, or disability and selecting units in a manner that effectively furthers fair housing; - Providing materials in alternative formats or providing other means of effective communication for persons with disabilities in accordance with 24 CFR § 8.6; and - Providing materials in languages other than English for individuals with limited English proficiency and their families.

-In determining how to address affirmatively furthering fair housing, applicants are encouraged to refer to data from the Analysis of Impediments to Fair Housing Choice (AI) produced by the local jurisdiction in which your program activities are to occur, as discussed in Section III.C.5.b of the General Section.
+In determining how to affirmatively further fair housing, applicants are encouraged to refer to data from the Analysis of Impediments to Fair Housing Choice (AI) produced by the local jurisdiction in which your program activities are to occur, as discussed in Section III.C.5.b of the FY2011 General Section.

-(g) Unit Assessments and Medical Referrals (4 Points):
+(g) Unit/Building Assessments and Medical Referrals (4 Points):

-(i) Describe the assessment tools your project will employ to evaluate and establish baseline data for housing units and buildings, and to assess the asthma control status of the occupant(s).
+(i) Describe the preferred assessment tools your project will employ to evaluate and establish baseline data for housing units and buildings, and to assess the asthma control status of the occupant(s)/study participant(s).
 These tools include questionnaires, visual assessment protocols, and protocols for environmental sampling and analysis (if needed).
 When conducting assessments of individual units, you are encouraged to take the opportunity to also identify conditions that represent injury hazards to vulnerable populations such as children and seniors (e.g., lack of secure storage for poisons, fall hazards for seniors).

 (ii) If you are planning to conduct dust sampling for allergen analyses as part of your unit assessment plans, you should judiciously select the allergens that you will test for to avoid unnecessary expenditures on data that could be of little value.
 If possible, the allergen(s) that are targeted should reflect your knowledge of the housing stock (e.g., cockroach infestation is common in older, low income, multifamily housing) and if known, the sensitivities of the individual(s) in a specific household.
+Surveillance of pest populations should be an integral part of IPM programs (e.g., use of sticky traps placed throughout a building to monitor cockroach populations and identify units with the most severe infestations).